Workplace wellness and nutrition – let’s all make the healthy decision!

 People aged 65 and older are more vulnerable to food poisoning and other infections related to food-borne contaminants.
 The consequences of these food-borne illnesses are more severe and fatal for the elderly.
 Also, natural aging can alter a person’s nutritional requirements, as can medical conditions like high blood pressure or mobility issues.
-Regional Geriatric Program of Toronto Nutrition Toolkit for Senior’s has information on nutrition risk in the elderly.
+Alberta Health Services has a Nutrition Guideline Seniors Health Overview (65 Years and Older) made for health professionals.

 Access resources to help keep seniors and their caregivers informed and safe!
 Canada’s Food Guide has information on portion control, eating habits, recipes and more.
 Make sure to check it out!
 Caregiver Stress has a great resource guide as well and SeniorsBC has a healthy eating for seniors guide, be sure to take a look.